 Post-Democratic Carbon Accounting: Creating the Climate for Disagreement

-Carbon footprints can be accounted in numerous ways, each corresponding to a different responsibility for decarbonisation.
-However, since 1995, the Intergovernmental Panel on Climate Change (IPCC) has defined the principle means by which governments of all scales account for carbon.
-Whilst global emissions are on the rise, this ‘production-based’ methodology has enabled some notionally developed nations to declare that their emissions have stabilised.
-Conversely, carbon accountants pursuing alternative methodologies have highlighted the problematic nature of western consumption.
-Responding to the uneven enrolment of carbon footprinting methodologies, my research investigates the relation between carbon accounting and politics.
+Since 1995, the Intergovernmental Panel on Climate Change (IPCC) has defined the accounting standard by which governments of all scales count their carbon footprint.
+While planetary carbon emissions are on the rise, this 'territorial-based' methodology has enabled some western nations to declare that their emissions have stabilised.
+Conversely, alternative 'consumption-based' methodologies have highlighted the growing embodied emissions in the products that the west consumes.
+However, consumption-based approaches have seldom been adopted.
+Responding to the uneven adoption of carbon footprinting methodologies - and the different perspectives of responsibility that underpin them - my research investigates the relation between carbon accounting and the politics surrounding decarbonisation.

-I seek to expand critical understandings of accountancy’s social role through an appreciation of the ‘political difference’, drawing upon the work of Jacques Rancière.
-This research draws upon participatory research completing a carbon footprint inventory for the City of Manchester using the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) along with interviews with community groups, activists, organisations and policy-makers in the UK context.
+Theoretically, I expand critical understandings of accountancy’s social role through an appreciation of the 'political difference', drawing upon the work of Jacques Rancière.
+To this end, my research is concerned with how accountancy can make some perspectives 'count' while leaving others unheard.
+This research draws upon an auto-ethnography of accounting, completing a carbon footprint inventory for the City of Manchester using the Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC) and an aviation emissions inventory.
+I have also drawn upon interviews with community groups, activists, organisations and policy-makers in a UK context.

 - The Political

 - Smart Cities